cyuria/build.nvim/README.md

     build_dirs = {
         "build", "builddir", "bin"
     },
-    -- Use specifiable build system indicators and handlers/programs extra_indicators = {},
+    -- Custom build system indicators and programs.
+Can also be used to -- overwrite existing indicators and/or programs
+    extra_indicators = {},
     extra_programs = {},
     -- The path of the JSON file used to store individually set build